ericli0419/DNALongBench/experiments/HyenaDNA_ETGP_CMP_eQTLP/README.md

-# Finetune HyenaDNA on Contact Map Prediciton, eQTL and ETGP task
+# Finetune HyenaDNA on Contact Map Prediction, eQTLP and ETGP task

 ## Hugging Face pretrained weights
 <a name="huggingface"></a>